kneyugn/the-scaffolder/README.md

 1. Github Action Runners can be flaky.
 2. Orphan repos are created without guarantees that files can successfully be commited and uploaded.

+## Advantages
+1. Can utilize open source tools and CLIs to scaffold on the fly.
+Would not need to ensure that your single catch-all docker image has the latest CLIs install.
+2. Each successful step took less than 1 minute
+3. Template repository authors get to work directly with writing workflow files to specify scaffolding instructions.

 ## The architecture
 This is what the system would look like in a CQRS + event sourcing architecture.
 The main disadvantage of this sytem is that Github Action Runners can be flaky and unreliable.
 The system comes to a halt if GHA cannot process jobs.